Brexiteer lords try to thwart law forcing PM May to request EU exit delay

 Although there is no fixed time-limit on the debate, those opposed to it are hoping that by dragging the discussion late into the night, the chamber could adjourn to Monday and endanger the already tight timetable to get it passed before the summit.

-Those in favor, however, said they were not planning to buckle, with plans being set for overnight rotas and refreshments.
+Those in favour, however, said they were not planning to buckle, with plans being set for overnight rotas and refreshments.

 “I and my friends, we will be here all night.
 I have discovered that breakfast starts at half past 7 in the morning so I am taking orders now,” Hayter said.
 “If that is what it takes ... that is what we will do.”